How to declutter items your 'fantasy self' stubbornly holds on to

 These simple, neutral rope baskets are ideal to use in any room needing more storage from your pantry or bathroom to the living room or bedside table.

-These small wicker baskets inject a very natural feel into your home, cultivating calm while also giving your belongings a place to live, even if it's to keep then in a holding zone for a set period of time till you feel ready to let go.
+These small wicker baskets inject a very natural feel into your home, cultivating calm while also giving your belongings a place to live - even if it's only to keep them in a holding zone for a set period of time until you feel ready to let go.

 Spark joy with color